YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 codes`_ and not other numbers.
 Use  :code:`YDB_IS_YDBERR()` to determine whether a return code is a YottaDB `error return code`_.

+:code:`HASH_128_STATE_INIT`  - Use this macro to initialize a variable in order to obtain a MurmurHash.

 YottaDB functions are divided into:

 - Simple API — a core set of functions that provides easy-to-use